heutelbeck/sapl-policy-engine/sapl-maven-plugin/src/main/java/io/sapl/mavenplugin/test/coverage/report/sonar/readme.md

 By default, the sonar maven plugin only collects files at the paths "pom.xml,src/main/java".
 This is the default setting for the "sonar.sources" parameter.

-To collect the SAPL policies in the src/main/resources directory you have to specifiy some additional parameters at sonar maven plugin execution time.
+To collect the SAPL policies in the src/main/resources directory you have to specify some additional parameters at sonar maven plugin execution time.

 	-Dsonar.sources=. -Dsonar.inclusions=pom.xml,src/main/java/**,src/main/resources/**

-Sadly SonarQube currently does not support generic coverage reports for unknwon languages like SAPL.
-There is an open [Issue](https://jira.sonarsource.com/browse/SONAR-12015) to use this feature with unknwon languages or to easily integrate new languages only via name and file extension but open to this time.
+SonarQube currently does not support generic coverage reports for unknown languages like SAPL.
+There is an open [Issue](https://jira.sonarsource.com/browse/SONAR-12015) to use this feature with unknown languages or to easily integrate new languages only via name and file extension but open to this time.